"""Abstract base classes and array/frame/tensor backends for the linalg layer."""

 def transpose(self, inplace: bool = False) -> "TensorLike":

-Either transposes the array of the tensor, or returns a copy
+"""Transpose the array of the tensor, either inplace or as a copy.

 Parameters